dani8439/javascript_lessons/08-behind-the-scenes/notes2.md

-# The JavaScript Enging and Runtime
+# The JavaScript Engine and Runtime

 ## What is a JavaScript Engine?